Find Cheap Homeowners Insurance Quotes in Your Area

 As is typical for residual market insurance companies, the extra coverages, benefits and discounts available from the MBPIA are somewhat limited when compared to typical insurers.

 For example, you won't be able to qualify for discounts for bundling home and auto insurance, purchasing eco-friendly technology or being claim-free for multiple years.
 Depending on your home or renters insurance coverage needs, you may be better off choosing another company that can provide you with a wider range of services.

 Michigan basic insurance is only available through licensed independent insurance agents.
 To get a quote, contact an independent insurance agent in your area, and they'll submit a quote request on your behalf.
 They'll also request quotes from other insurance companies for you.

 If you're considering a Michigan basic insurance plan because you're unable to get affordable coverage from another insurer, you should take extra care to shop around from several of the best insurance companies in Michigan.
 Michigan basic insurance is typically not the cheapest option for homeowners, even if some insurance companies aren't willing to cover you.

-If you decide home insurance from the MBPIA is the best option for you, you'll need to meet a few qualifications, though they are fairly straightforward.
-You only need to own or rent a property that meets Michigan building codes and is not used for farm, business or illegal activities.
+If you decide home insurance from the MBPIA is the best option for you, you'll need to meet a few qualifications, which are fairly straightforward.
+You must own or rent a property that meets Michigan building codes and is not used for farm, business or illegal activities.
 You may be required to have your property inspected to verify that it meets these requirements, though the inspection is free.

 If you do not meet the requirements to receive Michigan basic insurance, you will receive a written notice explaining why you don't qualify.
-It'll also cover what you can do to meet the qualifications and purchase homeowners insurance coverage.
+The notice will also describe what you can do to meet the qualifications and purchase homeowners insurance coverage.